 Pott worked for nearly six years making wine in France before returning to the States to take a position with Beringer Wine Estates.
 As a winemaker for the company’s international brands in France, Italy and South America, he had the pleasure to work with French winemakers Jean-Louis Mandrau, formerly of Château Latour and André Porcheret, whose resume included the Hospice de Beaune and Domaine Leroy.
 Pott’s duties expanded in 2001 as winemaker at St. Clement in St. Helena.
 In 2004, he accepted the position as winemaker and general manager at Quintessa.

-In 2007, Pott formed Pott Wine dedicated to producing wines from different distinct terroir in the Napa Valley, the Chester’s Anvil project committed to unique varietals and Huis Clos Consulting working with a limited quantity of noble producers including Seven Stones (www.sevenstoneswinery.com), Blackbird Vineyards (www.blackbirdvineyard.com), St. Helena Winery (www.sthelenawinery.com), Adler Deutsch Vineyard (www.adlerdeutsch.com), Greer Wine (www.greerwine.com), Martin Estate (www.martinestate.com), Perliss (www.perlissvineyards.com) and Professional driver Danica Patrick’s new project Somnium.
+In 2007, Pott formed Pott Wine dedicated to producing wines from different distinct terroir in the Napa Valley and Huis Clos Consulting working with a limited quantity of noble producers including Seven Stones (www.sevenstoneswinery.com), Blackbird Vineyards (www.blackbirdvineyard.com), St. Helena Winery (www.sthelenawinery.com), Adler Deutsch Vineyard (www.adlerdeutsch.com), Greer Wine (www.greerwine.com), Martin Estate (www.martinestate.com), Perliss (www.perlissvineyards.com) and Professional driver Danica Patrick’s new project Somnium.

 In 2012 Pott was elected Winemaker of the Year by Food and Wine Magazine.